Syllabus

 Attendance

 You should attend all of every class.
-Failure to attend constitutes grounds for failing the course; if you miss six days of class or more, you will receive an “F.” I make no distinction between “excused” and “unexcused” absences; an absence is an absence.
+Failure to attend constitutes grounds for failing the course; if you miss nine days of class or more, you will receive an “F.” I make no distinction between “excused” and “unexcused” absences; an absence is an absence.
 I assign no grade penalty for your first two absences; starting on your third absence, however, each day you miss will reduce your final average by one point.
 (Three tardies equal one absence.
 Leaving class before I dismiss you counts as two tardies.)
 I take role at the beginning of each class session; if you arrive after role call, check in with me at the end of class.
 It is your responsibility to find out, from your classmates, what you missed if you were not in class.

 You will write three critical essays, with required rough drafts and peer reviews for each; the third essay will be in lieu of a final exam.
-You will also write twelve Reading Journal entries that help you plan your essays; Journal entries will receive either an S (Satisfactory) or a U (Unsatisfactory).
-Hand in assignments to me at the beginning of class on the designated due date.
+You will also write twelve Reading Journal entries to help you plan your essays; Journal entries will receive either an S (Satisfactory) or a U (Unsatisfactory).
+You must hand in assignments to me at the beginning of class on the day they are due.
 Papers not submitted directly to me will not receive grades.
 I do not accept late papers.
 I never assign extra credit or make-up work.
 I discuss grades only in private, and only forty-eight hours (at least) after I have returned an assignment.

 Quizzes